nic-dgl103/Exercise-9---Responsive-Layouts/README.md

 }
 ```
 3. Add, in the media query, all the CSS needed to adapt the layout so that it looks like the tablet version of your chosen content blocks.
-You may need to add some container elements to the HTML to control the relationships between your different HTML elements.
+You may need to add some container elements to the HTML to control the relationships between your flex containers and flex items.

 ### 5. Adapt the layout for desktop screens
 1. In the browser window, select Responsive from the Dimensions drop down menu.
 Enter 1200px in the viewport width field and press enter.
 Note: If the computer that you are working on has a small screen and you can't see the whole viewport window then you may need to work on a lab computer.